Dargye Phuntsoling Gompa of Shipchok

 Coordinates of the site: 29° 7’41.20” northern latitude and 83°12’5.81” eastern longitude, at an altitude of 4146 meters.

-On the other side of the river, northeast of the Shipchok Monastery, is another group of houses known as Do-ro representing the last settlement of the Tarap valley to the east.
-On the opposite slopes of the north-oriented valley, two striking rammed earth ruins have been preserved.
+On the other side of the river, northeast of the Shipchok Monastery, is another group of houses, known as Do-ro, representing the last settlement of the Tarap valley towards east.
+On the slopes of the northern side two striking rammed earth ruins have been preserved.
 They are evidently the remains of multi-storey fortifications, of which only parts of the perimeter walls have survived.